lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 Ask questions all the time.
 You hear data points and you automatically ask yourself why.
 What is the explanation behind it?
 You need to transform all the data points you hear into useful information.
 I believe this process should back up your roadmap.
-It's a three steps' process:
+It's a three-step process:

 1. Look at the data
 2. Ask yourself why